daiyip/continuous-modification/README.md

 ![Chain of responsibility of overriding scopes](img/scoped-modification.png)

-Then pseudo code would look like:
+Pseudo code would look like:

 ```ts
 class FunctionContext  {